UF Campus Aerial Photo

 Click Here For Additional Info On Campus Connector

 UF students, faculty and staff may ride any RTS route fare-free by presenting their Gator 1 ID upon boarding.
-To view all currently available RTS routes, visit go-rts.com and choose Schedules from the menu.
+To view all currently available RTS routes for any given semester, visit go-rts.com, click Schedules from the top menu and then choose the desired semester.

-• TAPS worked closely with Student Government and Student Life leadership to implement these changes.
-These changes will keep the program robust for our students while maintaining financial viability.
+• TAPS worked closely with Student Government and Student Life leadership to implement these changes which will keep the program robust for our students while maintaining financial viability.

 • We partnered with Lyft to send emails and push notifications to all participants in the UF Safe Rides program, explaining the new program parameters.
 Additionally, an informational banner is available on the UF Safe Rides webpage.